 How do you support your alumnx?

 We have a very active alumnx base!
 Maybe that’s because we write them a letter once a month; we feature an alumnx event at every residency; we crow about them in our monthly e-newsletter and on social media; and every new alum has the chance to partner with a “Grad Buddy” to see them through those first post-graduation months, which can be a bit lonely and intimidating.
-Our alumnx organization also organizes an alumnx and student reading at every AWP conference, which is held in a different U.S. city each year (though we hear the 2021 conference will be virtual).
+Our alumnx also organize an alumnx and student reading at every AWP conference, which is held in a different U.S. city each year.

 What post-graduate opportunities do you offer for writers who already have an MFA?